vsrinivas/fuchsia/docs/ipc-design/mbmq-model.md

     messages, because we no longer need it for matching up replies with requests.

+### Alternative transition plan

+An alternative transition plan would be to split up the features provided by the MBMQ model and adopt these features separately.

+For example, we could implement MsgQueues, including the ability to redirect channels to MsgQueues, without implementing MBOs and CMHs -- or we could add that functionality to Zircon ports.
+This would give us the ability to combine `zx_port_wait()` and `zx_channel_read()` into a single syscall (giving some performance benefits) and to preserve message ordering across channels.
+It would not give us the other benefits, including shareability of channels, allowing large messages, and providing memory accounting for messages.

+This approach is more incremental and could be easier in some ways, but it could also make it harder to get to a better overall solution.

 ## Notes on terminology

 ### Role of the "key" values